How to engage strategically?

 How to engage with national and international stakeholders around Article 6?

-Stakeholder participation is a good practice requirement for the success of cooperative approaches and mandated under the Article 6.4 mechanism.
+Stakeholder participation is vital for the success of cooperative approaches and mandated under the PACM.
+Ensuring that local communities are included as well as entering into dialogues with project developers and private sector stakeholders fosters acceptance for carbon market engagement.
 Embracing global collaboration is paramount in the development of Article 6 activities.
 In addition, engaging with international partners plays a pivotal role as they can act both as ITMO buyers and providers of technical assistance and capacity building support.

 Download List of Capacity Building Initiatives to Engage with International Partners